John A. Ross (composer): Death

 Ross died at the age of 65 on Monday, June 12, 2006, in his lifelong hometown of Boston, Massachusetts.
 Ross's death was caused due to heart failure.His Memorial Service was Sunday, July 23, 2006 at 3 PM at First Parish in Brookline, Walnut Street, Brookline.
 A reception followed at the Museum of the National Center of Afro-American Artists.

+His papers are held in the Northeastern University Archives and Special Collections.